 The entrance to Darebin Parklands in Gooch St Thornbury is marked by a large ugly concrete block, left over from some construction work.

 Over the past year, I've been working hard to change that.
 The Friends of Darebin Creek received a small community grant from Darebin Council in 2019-20 to create a mosaic artwork on this structure using upcycled materials.
-I'm working with the group on the project which we hope will inspire local people to use their creativity and be reconnected to the bushland area.
+I'm working with the group on the project and we would love to hear from local people who want to contribute.